mgrechanik/aco-workshop-for-tsp/README.md

 ## Introdution <span id="goal"></span>

-This workshop gives you a web-application with user interface to work with [this ACO library](https://github.com/mgrechanik/ant-colony-optimization).
+This workshop gives you a web-application with user interface to work with this [ACO library](https://github.com/mgrechanik/ant-colony-optimization).

 All details about aco algorithm you can find in the docs of that library.

-The information about graph comes from image file.
+The information about graph comes from an image file.

 You can set all settings and parameters used by aco algorithm and see the result of calculation.

-Данное приложение предназначено для запуска локально, на машине пользователя.
 This application is intended to be run locally, on user's PC.

 ---